 Maybe you are in one of these schools, and you’re wondering “How do I know my child is being safe online?”
 Or, maybe your child has expressed interest in one of these devices for their own personal use, and you’re asking yourself, “Are they ready for that responsibility?”

-To determine if your child is ready to explore the cyber-world on their own, set rules, and most importantly, keep him or her safe while online with the following tips:
+To determine if your child is ready to explore the cyber-world on their own, set rules, and most importantly, keep him or her safe while online with the following tips on technology for kids:

 Is My Child Ready for a Mobile Device?